Darkmatter126ms/Spyfall-Simulation/README.md

-# Spyfall-Simulation
-# Spyfall – Multiplayer Web Edition
+# Spyfall: Multiplayer Web Edition

 A web-based multiplayer Spyfall game where each player uses their own device.